-- I. It is the policy of Louisiana Healthcare Connections that up to 5 sessions of SBRT is medically necessary for any of the following indications: - A. Early stage non-small cell lung cancer (i.e., stage I-II, NO) as an alternative to surgery; - B. Acoustic neuroma; - C. Localized malignant conditions in the body where highly precise application of high-dose radiotherapy is required, including tumors of any type arising in or near previously irradiated regions; - D. Recurrences of metastatic spine cancer after previous radiation; - E. Hepatocellular carcinoma, as an alternative to ablation/embolization techniques or when these therapies have failed or are contraindicated; - F. Low to intermediate risk localized prostate cancer; - G. High risk prostate cancer when combined with androgen deprivation therapy, when delivering longer courses of external beam radiation therapy would present a documented hardship; - H. Pancreatic adenocarcinoma: - 1.
+- I. It is the policy of Louisiana Healthcare Connections that up to five sessions of stereotactic body radiation therapy (SBRT) are medically necessary for any of the following indications: - A. Early stage non-small cell lung cancer (i.e., stage I through II, NO) as an alternative to surgery; - B. Acoustic neuroma; - C. Localized malignant conditions in the body where highly precise application of high-dose radiotherapy is required, including tumors of any type arising in or near previously irradiated regions; - D. Recurrences of metastatic spine cancer after previous radiation;21 - E. Hepatocellular carcinoma, as an alternative to ablation/embolization techniques or when these therapies have failed or are contraindicated; - F. Recurrent malignant disease requiring palliation and/or as palliative treatment for liverrelated symptoms; - G. Low to intermediate risk localized prostate cancer; - H. High risk prostate cancer when combined with androgen deprivation therapy, when delivering longer courses of external beam radiation therapy would present a documented hardship; - I. Inoperable spinal tumors causing compression or intractable pain; - J. Pancreatic adenocarcinoma: - 1.
 Locally advanced disease, without distant metastases; - 2.
 Combination therapy not feasible; - 3.
-Isolated local recurrence, respecting normal organ tolerance. - II.
-It is the policy of Louisiana Healthcare Connections that up to 5 sessions of SRS are medically necessary for any one of the following indications: - A. Cranial indications when unresectable due to deep intracranial location or member/enrollee is unable to tolerate conventional operative intervention, one of the following: - 1.
-Inoperable, small (< 3 cm) arteriovenous (AV) malformations, - 2.
-Benign tumors including meningiomas, pituitary adenomas, craniopharyngiomas, hemangiomas, and neoplasms of the pineal gland; - B. Small acoustic neuromas (<3 cm) or enlarging neuromas in patients who are not candidates for surgery;
+Isolated local recurrence, respecting normal organ tolerance. - K. Extracranial oligometastatic disease, all of the following: - 1.
+One to three metastatic lesions involving the lungs, liver or bone; - 2.
+Primary tumor is breast, colorectal, melanoma, non-small cell lung, prostate, renal cell, or sarcoma; - 3.
+Primary tumor is controlled; - 4.
+No prior history of metastatic disease.

-- C. Brain malignancies, primary and/or metastatic lesions; - D. Intracranial lesions where the patient refuses surgery; - E. Severe, sustained trigeminal neuralgia not responsive to other treatments, - F. Booster treatment for larger cranial or spinal lesions that have been treated initially with external beam radiation therapy or surgery.
-Avoid when in close proximity to cranial nerves II and VIII if the maximal dose delivered exceeds 10 Gy; - G. Relapse in previously irradiated cranial or spinal field where additional stereotactic precision is required to avoid unacceptable vital tissue radiation; - H. Inoperable spinal tumors causing compression or intractable pain; - I. Refractory epileptic seizures in children when the lesion is located where a conventional surgical approach is technically difficult or excessively risky. - III.
-It is the policy of health plans affiliated with Louisiana Healthcare Connections that there is insufficient evidence to support more than 5 sessions of SBRT or SRS or SBRT or SRS for indications other than those listed above.
+- II.
+It is the policy of Louisiana Healthcare Connections that up to five sessions of stereotactic radiosurgery (SRS) are medically necessary for any one of the following indications: - A. Cranial indications when unresectable due to deep intracranial location or member/enrollee is unable to tolerate conventional operative intervention, one of the following: - 1.
+Inoperable, small (\leq 3 cm) arteriovenous (AV) malformations, - 2.
+Benign tumors including meningiomas, pituitary adenomas, craniopharyngiomas, hemangiomas, and neoplasms of the pineal gland; - B. Small acoustic neuromas (≤ 3 cm) or enlarging neuromas in patients who are not candidates for surgery; - C. Brain malignancies, primary and/or metastatic lesions; - D. Intracranial lesions where the patient refuses surgery; - E. Severe, sustained trigeminal neuralgia not responsive to other treatments, - F. Booster treatment for larger cranial or spinal lesions that have been treated initially with external beam radiation therapy or surgery.
+Avoid when in close proximity to cranial nerves II and VIII if the maximal dose delivered exceeds 10 Gy; - G. Relapse in previously irradiated cranial or spinal field where additional stereotactic precision is required to avoid unacceptable vital tissue radiation; - H. Inoperable spinal tumors causing compression or intractable pain; - I. Refractory epileptic seizures in children when the lesion is located where a conventional surgical approach is technically difficult or excessively risky.35 - III.
+It is the policy of health plans affiliated with Louisiana Healthcare Connections that there is insufficient evidence to support more than five sessions of SBRT or SRS for indications other than those listed above.